c3mdigital/wp-unframework/readme.md

 8. Compatible with PHP 5.4
 9. All code uses WordPress best practices and up to date APIs (tested up to 3.4 RC 1)
 10. Lots of other bitchen stuff for you to work with...

+### Built With Less ###

+Includes a modified Bootstrap of Twitter Bootstrap with Less CSS variables, classes and mixins to match the structure of the theme <del>framework</del> Un Framework